AkumaVenom/Desktop-Pal-App-Win64/README.md

 Desktop Pal App - Native TTS LLM A.I Desktop Companion

-Download App v0.0.9.0a Here: https://drive.google.com/file/d/1FbzYgN_Avj-IZPB0_T-iWDyPBmpiJMMQ/view?usp=sharing
+Download App v0.0.10.0a Here: Link Coming Very Soon.

-v0.0.9.0 Update:
+v0.0.10.0 Update:

+Choose from 3 different TTS Voices at runtime in the new dropdown selection options.

+-Implemented high quality TTS Kokoro 82M voice model "Jessica" for selection as the A.I's voice

--Implemented high quality TTS Kokoro 82M voice model Jessica for the A.I's voice
+-Implemented high quality TTS Kokoro 82M voice model "Heart" for selection as the A.I's voice

+-Implemented fastest TTS "Libritts_R Medium" for selection as the A.I's voice

 ===========================================================